 Moreover, vitamin D manages chondrocytes, which are the cells responsible for the production and maintenance of the extracellular matrix (ECM) in cartilage.
-If you’re looking to support bone, muscle, and joint health, you might want to look into whether you’re getting enough vitamin D. The recommended daily allowance (RDA) is 600-800 IU.
-Care/of offers a 30-day, easy-to-digest pack of vitamin D.
+If you’re looking to support bone, muscle, and joint health, you might want to look into whether you’re getting enough vitamin D. The recommended dietary allowance (RDA) is 15-20 mcg or 600-800 IU.
+Care/of offers a 30-day, easy-to-digest pack of a vitamin D supplement.

 Collagen is the most abundant protein in the body, found in tendons, ligaments, fat, and skin.
 It gives joints their structure, forming a sort of scaffolding that holds the body together.
 As a supplement, it’s available in capsule and powder form.
 Since collagen production declines with age, it’s important to get collagen from food or supplement sources.
 Collagen-rich food options include bone broth, eggs, fish, and more.

 Boswellia has been used for centuries in traditional Ayurvedic medicine for its therapeutic properties.
 It’s a supplement that contains more than 12 active boswellic acids, including what’s known as AKBA.
-AKBA plays an important role with cells that manage bone metabolism.
-A recent study showed that boswellia can promote joint health by maintaining cartilage and the glycosaminoglycans.
+AKBA plays an important role in cells that manage bone metabolism.
+A recent study showed that boswellia can promote joint health by maintaining cartilage and glycosaminoglycans.

 Chondroitin is like glucosamine in that it’s also a building block of cartilage.
 Moreover, like glucosamine, it may also help promote healthy cartilage and joint mobility.

 Devil’s claw, which is also known as harpagophytum, may support joint health.
-One study showed that devil’s claw worked to promote joint comfort after daily dosage of 57 mg of harpagoside (the major chemical component thought to be responsible for the soothing effects) over a period of four months.
+One study showed that devil’s claw worked to promote joint comfort after a daily dosage of 57 mg of harpagoside (the major chemical component thought to be responsible for the soothing effects) over a period of four months.

 A combination of joint supportive supplements can be beneficial.
 Consult with your doctor about which combination, if any, makes sense for you.